bjoerngiesler/D-Ov2Evo-STL/Add-Ons and Tweaks/Decked Out Head/README.md

 * 3 WS2812 LED strips with 20 LEDs each (e.g. https://de.aliexpress.com/item/4000197861280.html)
 * Optional FPV camera: Wyvern Link VTX 100mW transmitter (https://de.banggood.com/Emax-Wyvern-Link-AlphaOpenIPC-100mW-Video-Transmitter-VTX-for-RC-Drone-p-2022191.html)
 * Optional FPV cam receiver (https://www.banggood.com/Emax-Wyvern-Link-AlphaOpenIPC-100mW-Video-Receiver-VRX-p-2022194.html)
-* On the Qt Py in the head, solder the board with the Neopixel connector, not the one without.
+* On the Qt Py in the head, use the board with the Neopixel connector, not the one without.
+SMD solder the Neopixel connector on first, if it isn't already.
+Make sure that you also solder the side tabs, as they will take the mechanical strain from inserting the cable later - if you don't there is a good chance of breaking off the connector.
+Ask me how I know.

 ## Printing and Assembly Instructions
 1. Print the head variant of your choice, and the eye tray.